DFE-Digital/apply-for-teacher-training/app/views/content/roadmap.md

 * creating designs to help improve functionality in 'Find postgraduate teacher training', such as letting candidates save courses and making it easier for candidates to browse courses

-* improving how Subject Knowledge Enhancement is promoted within the service to help inform candidates who may be eligible
+* improving how Subject Knowledge Enhancement (SKE) is promoted within the service to help inform candidates who may be eligible